ZhuRuncong/Split30/Solution.md

 - **Split**: $\ \frac{30}{n}   (if \( n \geq 1 \))\$
 - **Take**: $10$

-The game does not reduce to a scalar in 8-dimensional space through iterated removal of dominated strategies, and there is no pure Nash Equilibrium.
+The game does not reduce to a scalar in 8-dimensional space through iterated removal of dominated strategies, thus there is no pure Nash Equilibrium.
 Consequently, players adopt mixed strategies to equate the expected payoffs of their choices, forming a Nash Equilibrium.

 Since the game is evidently symmetric, it admits a symmetric Nash Equilibrium.
 Suppose each player chooses to split with probability $p$ and to take with probability $\( 1-p \)$.
 The expected payoff for choosing to take is straightforward: